 - 3. The details of the complaint were as follows: - a.
-The Data Subject contacted the Respondent and submitted a delisting request for the removal of several URLs pursuant to Article 17 GDPR. - b.
-The Data Subject was not satisfied with the Respondent's response to their delisting request, as the Respondent had refused to delist a number of requested URLs.
-The URLs which were the subject matter of the Data Subject's complaint related to a criminal conviction the Data Subject had received, but which was now spent.
+The Data Subject contacted the Respondent requesting the delisting of eighteen URLs. - b.
+The Data Subject was not satisfied with the Respondent's response to their delisting request, as they asserted that a number of URLs which had previously been approved for delisting were still being returned.